zync/zync-nuke/README.md

 This plugin depends on zync-python, the Zync Python API.

-Before trying to install zync-maya, make sure to [download zync-python](https://github.com/zync/zync-python) and follow the setup instructions there.
+Before trying to install zync-nuke, make sure to [download zync-python](https://github.com/zync/zync-python) and follow the setup instructions there.

 ## Clone the Repository